meodai/color-names/README.md

   whitespace, and no duplicate names or values.
 - __Grown by a global community__ 🌍: Hundredths of contributors keep the
   list fresh, weird, poetic, and alive.
-- __Humanly curated__ 🧠: Automation helps, but humans still guard, review,
+- __Humanly curated__ 🧠: Human curators review and shape every entry, and we
-  and shape the list so it stays intentional and fun.
+  discourage AI‑generated names so the list stays intentional and playful.
 - __Open and permissive__ 🪪: Free to use, remix, fork, and build upon.
   Released under the MIT License, requiring only simple attribution.
 - __Inclusive naming__ 🤝: Slurs, hate speech, and protected brand names are
   not accepted.
+- __AI‑ready__ 🤖: High‑quality, human‑made names and rich [file formats](#cdn-)
+  make the list well‑suited for training AI models.

 ## Usage 📖